-But you must also understand that once you commit and write something for a sub-category of readers, then you are, of course, placing your own limits on your potential audience; which is OK, if you understand this.
+But you must also understand that once you commit and write something for a sub-category of readers then you are, of course, placing your own limits on your potential audience; which again, is OK, if you understand this self-imposed limitation.

-For example, an avid reader of subjects on politics, or fiction, could care less about your grand-mother’s favorite chocolate cake recipe, and will skip right over such books or digital articles.
+An avid reader of articles written on subjects of politics, or fiction, could care less about your grand-mother’s favorite chocolate cake recipe, and they'll quickly skip right over such books or digital articles.

-Chocolate Cakes are not what they want to read to entertain themselves.
+Chocolate Cakes are not what these potential customers want to read to entertain themselves.

-We all have our own names, given to us at birth, which in itself is a reflection of our heritage and family.
+We all have our own family names that were given to us at birth, which is often a reflection of our nationality, heritage and family.

-And, of course, pretty much all of us are fond of our names, just like they are, regardless of how long or short they are or even how it is spelled or pronounced.
+And of course, pretty much all of us are fond of our names just the way they are, regardless of how long or short they are or even how it is spelled or pronounced.

 It's our Name!